42core-team/monorepo/README.md

 ## How to Run

 1. Clone this via SSH
-2. Run make update to initialize the my-core-bot submodule
-3. Open this via Microsoft devcontainer extension in VSCode
+2. Open this via [Microsoft devcontainer extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VSCode
-4. Run `make` to build, `make dev` / `make prod` to run with or without debug flags, `make vis` to start the visualizer.
+3. Run `make` to build, `make dev` / `make prod` to run with or without debug flags, `make vis` to start the visualizer.

 ---